Royce Lewis Player Props: Twins vs. Tigers

 Royce Lewis At The Plate

-- Lewis is batting .283 with a double, two home runs and a walk.
+- Lewis is hitting .273 with a double, two home runs and two walks.

-- He has homered in two of 14 games played this year, and in 3.7% of his plate appearances.
+- He has hit a long ball in two of 15 games played this year, and in 3.5% of his plate appearances.

-- In four games this season (28.6%), Lewis has picked up an RBI, and in three of those games (21.4%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- Lewis has had at least one RBI in 26.7% of his games this season (four of 15), with more than one RBI three times (20.0%).
+He has also been responsible for three or more of his team's runs in one contest.

-- He has scored in five games this year (35.7%), but has had no multi-run games.
+- He has scored in six of 15 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.